ceph/ceph/doc/man/8/rbd.rst

   'rbd merge-diff first second - | rbd merge-diff - third result'.
 Note this command currently only support the source incremental diff with stripe_count == 1

+:command:`mirror image demote` *image-spec*
+  Demote a primary image to non-primary for RBD mirroring.

+:command:`mirror image disable` [--force] *image-spec* Disable RBD mirroring for an image.
+If the mirroring is configured in ``image`` mode for the image's pool, then it can be explicitly disabled mirroring for each image within the pool.

+:command:`mirror image enable` *image-spec*
+  Enable RBD mirroring for an image.
+If the mirroring is configured in ``image`` mode for the image's pool, then it can be explicitly enabled mirroring for each image within the pool.

+  This requires the RBD journaling feature is enabled.

+:command:`mirror image promote` [--force] *image-spec* Promote a non-primary image to primary for RBD mirroring.

+:command:`mirror image resync` *image-spec*
+  Force resync to primary image for RBD mirroring.

+:command:`mirror image status` *image-spec*
+  Show RBD mirroring status for an image.

+:command:`mirror pool demote` [*pool-name*]
+  Demote all primary images within a pool to non-primary.
+  Every mirroring enabled image will demoted in the pool.

+:command:`mirror pool disable` [*pool-name*]
+  Disable RBD mirroring by default within a pool.
+When mirroring is disabled on a pool in this way, mirroring will also be disabled on any images (within the pool) for which mirroring was enabled explicitly.

+:command:`mirror pool enable` [*pool-name*] *mode* Enable RBD mirroring by default within a pool.
+  The mirroring mode can either be ``pool`` or ``image``.
+  If configured in ``pool`` mode, all images in the pool with the journaling feature enabled are mirrored.
+  If configured in ``image`` mode, mirroring needs to be explicitly enabled (by ``mirror image enable`` command) on each image.

+:command:`mirror pool info` [*pool-name*]
+  Show information about the pool mirroring configuration.
+  It includes mirroring mode, peer UUID, remote cluster name, and remote client name.

+:command:`mirror pool peer add` [*pool-name*] *remote-cluster-spec* Add a mirroring peer to a pool.
+  *remote-cluster-spec* is [*remote client name*\ @\ ]\ *remote cluster name*.

+  The default for *remote client name* is "client.admin".

+  This requires mirroring mode is enabled.

+:command:`mirror pool peer remove` [*pool-name*] *uuid* Remove a mirroring peer from a pool.
+The peer uuid is available from ``mirror pool info`` command.

+:command:`mirror pool peer set` [*pool-name*] *uuid* *key* *value* Update mirroring peer settings.
+  The key can be either ``client`` or ``cluster``, and the value is corresponding to remote client name or remote cluster name.

+:command:`mirror pool promote` [--force] [*pool-name*] Promote all non-primary images within a pool to primary.
+  Every mirroring enabled image will promoted in the pool.

+:command:`mirror pool status` [--verbose] [*pool-name*] Show status for all mirrored images in the pool.
+  With --verbose, also show additionally output status details for every mirroring image in the pool.

 :command:`mv` *src-image-spec* *dest-image-spec*
   Rename an image.
 Note: rename across pools is not supported.